-2. Cool hot meals prior to freezing to prevent freezer burn but also for food safety.
+- Cool hot meals prior to freezing to prevent freezer burn but also for food safety.
 This is especially important when using glass containers so they don’t shatter.
-For food safety reasons, freeze or cool in the fridge within two hours of cooking.
+For food safety reasons, freeze or cool in the fridge within two hours of cooking

-6. Make a double batch and freeze the rest.
+- Make a double batch and freeze the rest.
 There are a number of recipes that I will double (or even triple) and freeze into meal sized portions for a quick meal at a later date.
-Here are a few examples.
+Check out the examples below.

 Veggie Burgers, Meatballs or Falafels: Freeze individually on a baking tray and then transfer to containers or ziplock bags.

 Chilli or Stews: I actually re-use glass salsa containers to store chili or stews in as it’s a great lunch serving size.
 Just remember to only fill ¾ way full to allow room for the product to expand.
 Try this 30-Minute Pumpkin Chili.